SengulC/stormboard-client/README.md

 # Stormboard

-STORMBOARD is an AI-enhanced brainstorming tool!
-You can use any of the tools below to 'supercharge' your notes with AI.
+STORMBOARD is an AI-enhanced brainstorming tool developed by me (Sengul) for my final year dissertation.